 - 1. All skills matches will be 60 seconds in length. - 2.
-Drivers must switch between 25-35 seconds into the match. - 3.
-The field will be set up the same as a match.
+During Driver Skills, drivers must switch between 25-35 seconds into the match. - 3.
+There are different scoring rules for Autonomous Skills vs Driver Skills

+4. The field will be set up the same as here.